antecuic/quiz-app/README.md

-# Our Quiz App built with javascript and firebase
+# Quiz App built with JavaScript and Firebase